sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 List of cluster nodes and associated attributes to describe the target SAP HA environment.<br>
 This is required for the HANA System Replication configuration.<br>
 Synonym for this parameter is `sap_hana_cluster_nodes`.<br>
+Mandatory to be defined for HANA clusters.<br>

 - **hana_site**<br>
-    Site of the cluster and/or SAP HANA System Replication node (for example 'DC01').<br>This is required for HANA System Replication configuration.
+    Site of the cluster and/or SAP HANA System Replication node (for example 'DC01').<br>Mandatory for HANA clusters (sudo config for system replication).
 - **node_ip**<br>
-    IP address of the node used for HANA System Replication.
+    IP address of the node used for HANA System Replication.<br>_Optional.
+Currently not needed/used in cluster configuration._
 - **node_name**<br>
-    Name of the cluster node, should match the remote systems' hostnames.<br>This is needed by the cluster members to know all their partner nodes.
+    Name of the cluster node, should match the remote systems' hostnames.<br>_Optional.
+Currently not needed/used in cluster configuration._
 - **node_role**<br>
-    Role of this node in the SAP cluster setup.<br>There must be only **one** primary, but there can be multiple secondary nodes.
+    Role of the defined `node_name` in the SAP HANA cluster setup.<br>There must be only **one** primary, but there can be multiple secondary nodes.<br>_Optional.
+Currently not needed/used in cluster configuration._

 Example: